Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 ### Token validation

-The token validation is performed by the clases of the [Identity Model Extensions for DotNet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) library.
+The token validation is performed by the classes of the [Identity Model Extensions for DotNet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) library.
 Learn about to customize token validation reading [ValidatingTokens](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/ValidatingTokens) in that library's conceptual documentation

 <!-- Activate when the signInAndCallMsGraph branch is ready